 What is 11-hydroxy-THC?

-11-Hydroxy-THC is a metabolite that occurs in our body after we ingest THC.
+11-Hydroxy-THC, or Delta 11 THC is a metabolite that occurs in our body after we ingest THC.
 Our gastrointestinal system, including the liver, breaks down the famous Delta-9 during the digestion process, thus forming 11-Hydroxy, also known as 11-OH-THC.

 We must highlight that 11-Hydroxy-THC does not occur naturally in the cannabis plant, nor does it come from smoking cannabis.
 11-Hydroxy-THC only happens when we ingest cannabis and only if it is adequately decarboxylated.
 The way our bodies absorb and assimilate 11-Hydroxy-THC is what gives cannabis-infused edibles their distinctive high and makes them “kick harder.”